pognibenepalo/lama/README.md

 ====

 This project is an example of a simple Flutter application, connected to a lambda function and with set of E2E tests.
-You can use it to play with the tets for the first time and be familiar with a simple REST connexion.
+You can use it to play with the tets for the first time and be familiar with a simple REST connection.

+Note
+--
+    For `frontend` to fully functional, you need to run `backend` in the background

 ![](demo.gif)